Tedd L. Mitchell

-Tedd L. Mitchell (born February 24, 1962) is an American academic.
-He is the fifth chancellor of the Texas Tech University System.
-He is also the chairman for the Board of Trustees of the Cooper Institute, a Dallas-based health and wellness system founded by Kenneth H. Cooper.
+Tedd L. Mitchell (born February 24, 1962) is an American physician, academic, author, and leader in higher education and health care.
+He served as the fifth chancellor of the Texas Tech University System (2018-2025), the eighth president of the Texas Tech University Health Sciences Center (2010-2019), the chairman of the Board of Trustees of the Cooper Institute (2010-2024), a Dallas-based health and wellness system founded by Kenneth H. Cooper, and the president of the Cooper Clinic (2006-2010).

-Early life and career
+Early life and education

 Mitchell was born in Columbia, Louisiana and raised in Longview, Texas.
-He earned a Bachelor of Science degree in biology from Stephen F. Austin State University and a Doctor of Medicine degree in 1987 from the University of Texas Medical Branch, where he is an Ashbel Smith Distinguished Alumnus.
+While at Longview High School, he swam competitively and held the school's 100-yard butterfly record for more than four decades (1980-2021).
+After high school graduation in 1980, he earned a Bachelor of Science degree in biology from Stephen F. Austin State University and a Doctor of Medicine degree in 1987 from the University of Texas Medical Branch, where he is an Ashbel Smith Distinguished Alumnus.

+He trained in Internal Medicine at the University of Texas Medical Branch (John Sealy Hospital System) and served an additional year as the Chief Medical Resident.
+In 2014, he was honored as a distinguished alumnus of the Department of Internal Medicine.

+Military

+Mitchell served as a captain of the U.S. Army Reserves Medical Corps from 1988 to 1996.

+Career

+Career with the Cooper Clinic

-Following an elective rotation at the Cooper Clinic in Dallas, Mitchell earned a certificate of added qualification in Sports Medicine.
-In 1991, he was appointed medical director at the Cooper Clinic, a role he held until being named president and chief executive officer in 2006.
-From 2002 to 2008, he was appointed to President George W. Bush’s President's Council on Physical Fitness and Sports.
-In 2007, he was named to the College Sports Medicine Board of Trustees.
+In 1991, he joined the Cooper Clinic in Dallas, eventually earning a certificate of added qualification in Sports Medicine.
+He held the position of Medical Director of the Cooper Wellness Program until being named president and chief executive officer in 2006.

+In 2002, he was appointed by President George W. Bush to serve on the President's Council on Physical Fitness and Sports.
+In 2007, he was named to the American College of Sports Medicine Board of Trustees.
 He also served on Texas Governor George Bush’s State Board on Aging (1998 – 2002).

-Mitchell also served as a captain of the U.S. Army Reserves Medical Corps from 1996 to 1998.
 He is a Fellow of the American College of Physicians and the American College of Sports Medicine.

+During his time at the Cooper Clinic, Mitchell served as the Health and Wellness Editor for USA Weekend, writing over 600 articles from 1998 to 2010.
+He also co-authored three books: Fit to Lead, Move Yourself, and Fit to Lead 2 (one of the co-authors was his wife, Dr. Janet Tornelli-Mitchell).